urbien/vortexhealing/aging.md

 - Jewel: section: "Certain Specific Kinds of Conditions & Tissue Damage to Check for (to heal) with Aging"
 - ...

+## VortexHealers Facebook group

-VortexHealers group has some posts on the subject:
+VortexHealers Facebook group has some posts on the subject:

 - [Reversing shortening of telomeres](https://www.facebook.com/groups/vortexhealers/posts/1061656497234298/)
 - [Improving heart performance and overall stamina](https://www.facebook.com/groups/vortexhealers/posts/1982412285158710)